Theta-Limited/DroneModels/README.md

 * `radialR3` represents the third radial distortion coefficient for the camera's lens.
 Optional
 * `tangentialT1` represents the first tangential distortion coefficient for the camera's lens.
 Optional
 * `tangentialT2` represents the second tangential distortion coefficient for the camera's lens.
 Optional
-* `tle_model_y_intercept` represents the y intercept (starting value) for the target location error linear model for this drone.
+* `tle_model_y_intercept` represents the y intercept (starting value, in meters) for the target location error linear model for this drone.
 Optional
 * `tle_model_slant_range_coeff` represents how much (in meters) each additional meter of distance adds to target location error for this drone.
-Optional
-* `tle_model_slant_ratio_coeff` represents how the vertical:horizontal distance slant ratio effects target location error.
-May be zero in some cases.
 Optional

 ### Distortion parameters